nicolaCirillo/ate-it/guidelines.md

 The shared task consists of four consecutive phases:

 - **Phase 1: Development (22 September – 2 November)**
-  Training and development data will be released on the [Datasets page].
+  Training and development data will be released on the [Data](data.md) page.
 Teams should design, implement, and test their system(s) for one or both subtasks using the provided data.

 - **Phase 2: Evaluation (3 – 17 November)**
-  Test data will be released on the [Datasets page].
+  Test data will be released on the [Datasets](data.md) page.
 Teams must generate predictions and submit results in the required format.
-Submissions must also include a link to the source code repository (e.g., GitHub).
+Submissions must also include a link to the source code repository on GitHub.

 - **Phase 3: Reporting (18 November – 15 December)**
   Teams must write and submit a short technical report following the provided format.
 The report should describe the system(s) and include: